novatel/novatel_oem7_driver/src/novatel_oem7_driver/doc/getting_started/runtime_operation.rst

    /opt/ros/{$ROS_DISTRO}/share/novatel_oem7_driver/launch/oem7_net.launch.py

-For example, Jazzy users would therefore find this template file at:
+For example, Kilted users would therefore find this template file at:

 ::

-   /opt/ros/jazzy/share/novatel_oem7_driver/launch/oem7_net.launch.py
+   /opt/ros/kilted/share/novatel_oem7_driver/launch/oem7_net.launch.py

 Users may copy this template to a project directory, edit it and then run it with ``ros2 launch <the edited launch file>``.
 To change the default TCP port that novatel_oem7_driver is configured to use, edit the default value of the ``oem7_port`` argument in your copy of the ``oem7_net.launch.py`` file.